enochpark89/2021_reactjs_tailwindcss_dev-blog/src/markdowns/javascript.md

 - JavaScript is originally designed for a browser.
 - JavaScript can be used both front and backend.
 - JavaScript - FrontEnd - the purpose of the JavaScript was originally to make the website interactive.

+*What can you do with JavaScript?*
+- JavaScript can modify HTML and CSS contents or styles to make the website dynamic and interactive.
 - There are many frameworks like ReactJs and VueJs that can save some time while designing the front-end of the web.
 - There are many framworks for backend such as NodeJS, NestJS, and others.

+*Why choose JavaScript?*
+- JavaScript is the world's most popular programming language, which means a big community of developers available to help each other.

 # keywords: